freyam/gif-your-sorrows-away/README.md

-# gif-your-sorrows-away
+# GIF Your Sorrows Away

-GYSA (GIF your sorrows away) is a browser extension that displays adorable GIFs of cute animals on your screen at random.
+GYSA (GIF Your Sorrows Away) is a browser extension that displays adorable GIFs of cute animals on your screen at random.